FlixIO/DMCRaces/README.md

 # DMCRaces
 A server side plugin for Minecraft that implements a new player race system.
-A private project request.
+A private project request for $120